 Feel and Sensitivity

-Light strikes from pressured or cold-water bass often feel like nothing—maybe slight pressure, perhaps just a sense that something changed.
-Setting the hook on these subtle indications catches fish others never know they had.
+Light bites from pressured or cold fish feel like almost nothing.
+Maybe slight pressure.
+Maybe just a sense that something’s different.
+Setting the hook on those whisper strikes catches fish most anglers never know they had.

 Hookset Timing